-First: Don't Rush to Buy Your Own Textbook
+A Quick Note: Don't Rush to Buy Your Own APUSH Textbook

-I also highly recommend getting an APUSH prep book in the early spring to help you study – the prep book will review everything on the APUSH test but with less detail than a textbook, which will help you remember the most crucial facts, dates, people, and movements.
-The prep books will also help you prepare for the time periods and themes that appear on the APUSH test.
+I also highly recommend getting an AP US History prep book in the early spring to help you study.
+This book will review everything on the test but with less detail than a textbook, which will help you remember the most crucial facts, dates, people, and movements.
+Your review book will also help you prepare for the time periods and themes that appear on the US History test.

-That said, if you're self-studying for the test, or your class doesn't use a textbook and you want one, or you're an instructor, these are some great AP US History textbooks you can consider.
+That said, if you're self-studying for the APUSH test, your class doesn't use a textbook and you want one, or you're an instructor, here are some great AP US History textbooks to consider.

-It reads like a novel!
-A more straightforward textbook introduction of Columbus (from Making America) reads like this:
+By contrast, a more straightforward textbook introduction of Columbus (from Making America) reads like this:

-So even though The American Pageant certainly comes off as a bit flowery, it reads more smoothly and memorably than the more straightforward textbook version.
-But beyond the language, Pageant has all of the facts, and helps you make connections between different periods in US history.
+Even though The American Pageant certainly comes off a bit flowery, it reads more smoothly and memorably than does the more straightforward textbook version.
+But beyond the language, Pageant has all the facts and helps you make connections between different periods in US history.

 The connection-making is really useful for the APUSH test.
-The essays will ask you to make connections between time periods and trends, so just knowing the basic facts of what happened when won't help you.
+The essay prompts will ask you to make connections between time periods and trends, so just knowing the basic facts of what happened and when won't help you.
 The American Pageant will prepare you by explaining and analyzing those connections and trends throughout the book.
-(If you want a quick, straigthforward overview of the events, by the way, you can get it from a APUSH prep book later in the year.)
+(If you want a quick, straightforward overview of the events, by the way, you can get it from an APUSH prep book later in the year.)

 In short, this is a solid pick for any student or if you're a teacher trying to decide which textbook to use for your class.

-This was the textbook I used for my AP US History class back in high school, and I got a 5 on the AP exam (read more about AP scoring here).
-This isn’t as novel-esque as the American Pageant (see the quote above), so it's less fun to read, but I still found it very readable, detailed, and clear.
-Plus, it's sometimes used for college courses about US History, which speaks to its quality.
+This was the same textbook I used for my own AP US History class back in high school, and I got a 5 on the AP exam (read more about AP scoring here).
+It's not as novel-esque as The American Pageant is, so it's less fun to read, but I still found it very readable, detailed, and clear.
+Plus, it's sometimes used for college courses on US history, which speaks to its quality.

-I also really like the summaries at the end of each chapter as well as the discussion questions.
-Both tools help the info sink in.
+Finally, I really like the summaries at the end of each chapter as well as the discussion questions; both tools help the info sink in.
 Again, if you're self-studying, this built-in review is a great feature.
-This is a really clear book that has all the info and solid tools to help you review.

-While it’s chronological, it also clearly emphasizes social and political movements, which is really helpful for APUSH essay questions, which require you to make connections across time periods.
-The book also includes a pull-out timeline and map which you can use to help get places and dates straight in your head.
+While the textbook is chronological, it also clearly emphasizes social and political movements; this is really helpful for APUSH essay questions, which require you to make connections across major time periods.

-The Unfinished Nation has a clear narrative voice, and while it isn't as novel-like as The American Pageant, it is also really interesting to read.
-If you need to buy an AP textbook for yourself, this is a great one to consider.
+The Unfinished Nation has a clear narrative voice, and while it isn't as novel-like as The American Pageant is, it's still a pretty interesting read.
+If you need to buy an AP textbook for yourself and are OK using an eTextbook instead of a hard copy, this is a great (and cheap) option to consider.

-If you’re going to be teaching AP US History or just want a textbook that matches up with College Board’s specific course goals, this is a great choice.
-This textbook matches up with the new APUSH objectives from College Board and uses the same chronological divisions, which is really helpful for when you're studying for the exam.
+This textbook matches up the best with the recently redesigned APUSH objectives from the College Board and uses most of the same chronological divisions, which is really helpful for when you're studying for the final AP exam.

-While, as we mentioned above, while there is a long list of APUSH textbooks College Board has approved, this one was written specifically for the AP US History course.
-Many of the other textbooks on the list are also used for general US History courses – both at the high school and college level – and the authors feel free to use time period divisions that make the most sense to them, rather than the ones that match up exactly with the AP US History course guidelines.
-So teachers often have to bridge the small gaps between their textbooks and the AP US History guidelines.
+As mentioned, although the College Board lists several examples of APUSH textbooks that could be used in class, this one was written specifically for the AP US History course in 2015.
+Many of the other textbooks on the list are also used for general US history courses, both at the high school and college levels, but other authors tend to use time period divisions that make the most sense to them instead of ones that match the AP US History course guidelines; consequently, teachers often have to bridge the small gaps between their textbooks and the official APUSH guidelines.

-America’s History also comes with an online quiz feature which will help you prep for the APUSH's exam multiple choice section.
-To sum up, this is a great choice if you're worried about being ready for the AP test in May (or getting students ready!).
+To sum up, this textbook is a really great choice if you're worried about being ready for the AP test in May (or getting students ready!).

-Did you know many colleges also require you to have taken SAT subject tests as well?
-Learn which colleges require SAT subject tests—if you’re taking AP US History you should take the US History Subject Test!
+Did you know that many colleges require you to take SAT Subject Tests?
+Learn which colleges require or strongly recommend Subject Tests—after all, if you are taking APUSH, you might as well take the US History Subject Test, too!